Same3000/BackEndCA1/README.md

 From the interface, you can perform the following actions:

--View a list of all Webnovels in the database
+* View a list of all Webnovels in the database

--Add a new Webnovel to the database
+* Add a new Webnovel to the database

--Edit the details of an existing Webnovel
+* Edit the details of an existing Webnovel

--Delete a Webnovel from the database
+* Delete a Webnovel from the database